What they do

 Required registration and licensing

-To work as a veterinary nurse in Western Australia, you need to obtain approval of your qualifications from the Veterinary Surgeon's Board of Western Australia.
+To work as a veterinary nurse in Western Australia, you need to obtain official approval of your qualifications from the Veterinary Surgeon's Board of Western Australia.